NorthStarUAS/FMU-Arduino/docs/Integration.md

 validate you are getting reasonable values written out to the servos (effectors ... your mixing matrix is configured reasonably.)

+## Calibrate main battery source voltage

+* This is important for accurate battery usage reporting in flight.
+* /config/sensors/power/battery_calibration (in sensors.json)
+* Set as a multiplier (for example 1.x) to compute the true voltage.
+* You will want to accurately measure the voltage with a volt meter, compute the multiplyer needed, edit the sensors.json file for your aircraft, and then copy it to the FMU.

 ## Calibrate strapdown matrix (and accelerometers)

 The IMU is mounted to a board which is then mounted in the aircraft (often on